Introduction -electric cars for company directors

-Today, electric and hybrid cars are relatively new on the scene.
+Today, electric cars are relatively new on the scene, as are hybrid cars.
 Indeed, as time progresses, vehicles with electric power should become more energy-efficient and friendly to the environment.
+Due to this, many contractors and company directors are looking to purchase or lease an electric company car through their limited company.

 Up to now, we should all be aware of the fuel economy, which illustrates the relationship between the distance travelled and fuel consumed, i.e., miles per gallon (MPG) or litre.
 With electric cars comes some good advantages as well as some disadvantages too.
 Indeed, there are arguments for and against the move to electric vehicles.
 Some people say they are fun to drive; however, as a UK business owner, there are also some significant tax advantages to buying an electric or hybrid vehicle through your company.